Clinical Trials Using Pazopanib Hydrochloride

 Pazopanib Hydrochloride, Irinotecan, and Temozolomide in Treating Children and Young Adults with Relapsed or Refractory Sarcoma

-This phase I clinical trial studies the side effects and best dose of pazopanib hydrochloride when given together with irinotecan and temozolomide in treating children and young adults with sarcoma that has come back or does not respond to treatment.
+This phase I trial studies the side effects and best dose of pazopanib hydrochloride when given together with irinotecan and temozolomide in treating children and young adults with sarcoma that has come back or does not respond to treatment.
 Pazopanib hydrochloride, irinotecan, and temozolomide may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.

 Location: 3 locations